Battle of Cape Spada: Battle

-When the Italians encountered the Allied destroyers at about 07:30, Sydney and Havock were 40 mi to the north on a sweep for submarines.
+When the Italians encountered the British destroyers at about 07:30 (06.30 Italian time), Sydney and Havock were 40 nmi to the north on a sweep for submarines.
 The other destroyers led the Italian cruisers on a chase northwards to give Sydney time to come to the rescue.
 Sydney sighted the Italians at 08:26, opening fire at 08:29, and the Italian cruisers turned away to the south-west.
-In the chase that followed, Bartolomeo Colleoni was hit several times by Sydney and a shell tore through her unarmored hull; the boilers and guns were disabled at 09:23, leaving her dead in the water.
+In the chase that followed, Bartolomeo Colleoni was hit several times by Sydney and a shell went through her thinly armoured hull; the boilers and guns were disabled at 09:23, leaving her dead in the water.